VPNs almost always legal. In most countries, citizens have a legal right to privacy, and simply using a VPN service is illegal in very few places.

 Repressive countries such as China, Iran, and Egypt, do attempt to block users from accessing overseas VPN services.
 But they do not criminalize citizens simply for attempting to do so.

-Russia has criminalized the running of domestic VPNs services that have not been issued a state licence, but again, this does not criminalize those who simply attempt to use them.
+Russia has criminalized the running of domestic VPNs services that have not been issued a state license, but again, this does not criminalize those who simply attempt to use them.

 In this article we look into every country where using VPNs is illegal, banned, or in some way restricted.
 Before we do so, however, there are some points worth considering.